 Robert Knepper took birth in Fremont, Ohio and rose in Maumee, Ohio.
 His parents are Pat Deck and Donald Knepper.

-Robert was interested and curious about acting from an early age.
-He got the chance to perform in theatre due to his mother’s involvement as a props-handler at a community theater.
+The curiosity and interest in acting from an early age, he consequently got the chance to perform in theatre due to his mother’s involvement as a props-handler at a community theater.

 Robert graduated from Maumee High School in 1977 and attended Northwestern University.
 During that time, Knepper acquired professional roles and played in Chicago.
 Knepper quit Northwestern and went to New York City near to the completion of his degree, but he later continued to work in theater.

 Knepper began his television and film career in 1986 with ‘The Paper Chase’ and ‘That’s Life!.’
-Knepper kept on appearing in larger roles in such films like ‘Wild Thing,’ ‘Young Guns II,’ ‘When the Bough Breaks’ and ‘Everyone Says I Love You.’
+Knepper kept on appearing in more substantial roles in such films like ‘Wild Thing,’ ‘Young Guns II,’ ‘When the Bough Breaks’ and ‘Everyone Says I Love You.’

 During Robert’s time on Prison Break, he also appeared in some films; ‘Good Night,’ and ‘Good Luck,’ ‘Hitman,’ ‘Transporter 3’ and ‘The Day the Earth Stood Still.’

-Knepper was cast as villain Samuel Sullivan in the fourth and final season of ‘Heroes’ after the completion of ‘Prison Break’ in 2009.
-After this, he was cast in a recurring role in ‘Stargate Universe’ in 2010.
+After the completion of ‘Prison Break’ in 2009, Knepper appeared as villain Samuel Sullivan in the fourth and final season of ‘Heroes.’
+Similarly, he appeared in a recurring role in ‘Stargate Universe’ in 2010.

 Robert again reprised his role of T-Bag in one episode of the A&E series ‘Breakout Kings’ in 2011.
 The following year Robert was cast as Frank Sinatra in ‘My Way.’
 It is a biographical drama film of Claude François who was a French pop singer and also wrote the song “Comme d’habitude” which was the original version of Sinatra’s song “My Way.”